-Agriculture in Nigeria is continually on the rise, there are different areas of agriculture people can get involved and one of such is snail farming.
-Snail farming, also known as heliculture is a lucrative business venture and it is one of the most lucrative farming businesses in Nigeria currently.
+Agriculture in Nigeria is continually on the rise; there are different areas of agriculture people can get involved, and one such is snail farming.
+Snail farming, also known as heliculture is a lucrative business venture and one of Nigeria’sNigeria’s most lucrative farming businesses.

-Snail farming in Nigeria is a popular and profitable agricultural business individuals can dive into, because of its low capital intensity and presently it is providing one of the great opportunities to make money in a short period of time.
-The demand for snail meat in Nigeria market is huge because of its nutritional value and unique taste.
+Snail farming in Nigeria is a popular and profitable agricultural business that individual can dive into because of its low capital intensity.
+Presently, it is providing one of the great opportunities to make money in a short period.
+The demand for snail meat in Nigeria is enormous because of its nutritional value and unique taste.

-Snail meat is very high in protein, and it contains a significant amount of magnesium, iron, calcium, vitamin A and it is very low in fat.
-Snail meat is considered as a cheap source of protein and iron for school-age pupils, young nursing mothers and could contribute in the fight against iron deficiency anaemia in human body.
+Snail meat is very high in protein, contains a significant amount of magnesium, iron, calcium, and vitamin A, and is very low in fat.
+Snail meat is considered a cheap source of protein and iron for school-age pupils and young nursing mothers and could contribute to the fight against iron deficiency anemia in the human body.

-Another important reason you should consider snail farming business in Nigeria is its economic value.
-It is considered that snail farming as a good money making venture.
-You can make good income from breeding snail within a short time.
+Another important reason you should consider the snail farming business in Nigeria is its economic value.
+It is regarded that snail farming is a good money-making venture.
+You can make a good income from breeding snails within a short time.

-The land snails are affordable and readily available source of animal protein.
-They inhabits in a lot of green forest and swampy area of most developing countries including Nigeria.
-It can also be cultivated (i.e culture), although, in the West, it is more familiar as an unusual pet than a meat source.
+Land snails are an affordable and readily available source of animal protein.
+They inhabit many green forests and swampy areas of most developing countries, including Nigeria.
+It can also be cultivated (i.e., culture), although, in the West, it is more familiar as an unusual pet than a meat source.

-Land snails are classified as Molluscan/Gastropod which is popularly known as Congo Meat in many parts of Africa.
-In Nigeria, it is called Igbin (Yoruba) or Ejula (Igbo).
-There are so many species of snails but the type that interests me is the African giant snails.
+Land snails are classified as Molluscan/Gastropod, popularly known as Congo Meat in many parts of Africa.
+Nigeria is called Igbin (Yoruba) or Ejula (Igbo).
+There are so many species of snails, but the type that interests me is the African giant snail.
 They are suitable for commercial Snail Farming in Africa.

 Types of African Giant Snails

-- Achachatina Marginata – It has curved apex.
-The biggest species of land Snails in Africa, and one of the best species in the world
+- Achachatina Marginata – It has a curved apex.
+The most significant species of land Snails in Africa and one of the best species in the world

 - Achatina Achatina – It has a pointed apex

-- Achatina Fulica – Like Achatina Achatine, it has a relatively pointed apex, but different in shell pattern
+- Achatina Fulica – Like Achatina Achatine, it has a relatively pointed apex but is different in shell pattern

-Achatina Fulica can lay up to 100-400 eggs at once in about 6times in a year
+- Achatina Fulica can lay up to 100-400 eggs at once in about 6times a year

-Achachatina Marginata can lay just 6-14 eggs about 4times in a year
+- Achachatina Marginata can lay just 6-14 eggs about 4 times a year

 Nature of Snails

-- Snails are Omnivorous – They feed on animal (insects) and plants.
+- Snails are Omnivorous – They feed on animals (insects) and plants.

-- They are regarded as nocturnal animals because they are more active at nights.
+- They are nocturnal animals because they are more active at night.

 - They hibernate within their shell when the weather is hot.
-It is also a form of self-defense for them.
+It is also a form of self-defence for them.

-- They mostly eat once in a day and because they are active at nights, they feed at night.
+- They mostly eat once a day, and because they are active at night, they feed at night.

 - They are active when it rains; because it is cool and humid.